MariaRobles/rutaescocia/README.md

 1. Create a database call rutaescocia and import rutaescocia.sql
 2. Start the local server apache and mysql (I use XAMP or WAMP)
 3. Open in your window localhost/rutaescocia
+4. Go to "Rutas de 1 día" it is the only one that has data inside.